-‘A Miscarriage of Justice‘, is a 20 minute Transmedia documentary which uses immersive interactive virtual reality, augmented reality and 3D scanning technologies as a way to bring the execution of Ronald Joseph Ryan the last man to be hung in Australia in 1967 and Jean Lee the last woman hung in Australia in 1951 to life.
-The film uses Live Action Augmented Reality and AI – Artificial Intelligence that has yet to be used before on a documentary project.
-This ground breaking documentary crosses platforms and uses immersive digital technologies to execute its storytelling by putting the spectator in the middle of the entire film playing the character of Jean Lee, who arrives a ghost.
+‘A Miscarriage of Justice AR‘, is a transmedia documentary which uses immersive interactive augmented reality technologies as a way to bring the execution of Ronald Joseph Ryan the last man hanged in Australia in 1967 and Jean Lee the last woman hanged in Australia in 1951 to life.

-It’s purpose is to promote and preserving the history as well as create awareness around capital punishment.
+It’s purpose is to promote and preserve history as well as create awareness around capital punishment.

 Currently in post production.